Zelensky tells G7 he wants Ukraine war over by end of 2022

 Zelensky tells G7 he wants Ukraine war over by end of 2022, as leaders back him ‘for as long as it takes’

-Ukrainian leader wants to negotiate from ‘position of strength’, says French diplomat

-Ukrainian president Volodymyr Zelensky is understood to have told G7 leaders that he wants the war with Russia over by the end of 2022.
+Ukrainian president Volodymyr Zelensky has told G7 leaders that he wants the war with Russia over by the end of 2022.

 Mr Zelensky addressed the leaders of the UK, US, Canada, France, Germany, Italy and Japan by video link on Monday, urging them to give him more weapons for the struggle against Vladimir Putin’s forces.

-The Ukraine leader also said he was keen to see the conflicted ended before the winter sets in, according to Reuters, citing two EU diplomatic sources.
+The Ukraine leader also said he was keen to see the war to end this year – telling G7 allies not to let the conflict “drag on” through the winter, The Independent understands.

+But in a sign that he was not willing to back down and accept a peace deal that gave up swathes of Ukraine to Russia, the president said: “We will only negotiate from a position of strength.”

-Mr Zelensky told the G7 he was focused on securing an “advantageous position” in a matter of months rather than years, US National Security Adviser Jake Sullivan said after the session.
+Mr Zelensky told the G7 he was focused on securing an “advantageous position” in a matter of months rather than years, US national security adviser Jake Sullivan said after the session.

 The G7 released a statement after discussions with Mr Zelensky saying it would continue to provide financial, military and political support for Ukraine “for as long as it takes”.